ryanq47/WhisperNet/GUI/refactor_notes.md

       - [X] Action logger done/works fine for now.
           - [ ] Log items where needed/as you come accross them, both with this and regualr logging

+      - Doc:
+          Modules: Specific items for plugins
+          Utils: Other, see bottom
+          Once httplistener done,set bsae tempalte for public plugins/rules around them

+         - [X] Doc new import method things
+              Got rid of dumb double import method
+        - [ ] Test import method on sub imports & see if it still works.
+Maybe use data singleton to get the sys path

       - [ ] Figure out how to handle data sent to listener. (needs to get to server somehow)
         - Currently, items are in the "client" class.
 These classes need to be managed in a singleton within the listener itself.
 Additioanlly, there needs to be logic to retreive data from these client classes, and forward to the server.

         This may or may not live in the client classes themselves, have not thoguth it out yet.
             - Idea: Getter/setters for data (already in place), and the actual connect to server/server sync logic is in